 Unfortunately for most of us, this is never pleasant as our feet have come to love the encompassing shoe feel and when we aren't wearing shoes many of us are at home on a clean carpet, wood, or tile floors.

-Well, the trails are none of these things which is why you really should have some form of camp shoes to help protect your feet while giving them ample time to be out and exposed to the air.
+Well, the trails are none of these things which is why you really should have some form of camp shoes, like Xero shoes, to help protect your feet while giving them ample time to be out and exposed to the air.

 While some may view them as a "luxury" item and not necessary for many people its the little things that break them on a thru hike and for the little weight they add they provide a large value for almost all who choose to carry them.

 When deciding that you are a person who would like to have camp shoes to wear at the end of the day you may wonder what is the criteria to use which would give me the best shoes for my needs.

 After thinking about the best shoes for camping and hiking I came up with four main focus points which are vital to your choice of shoe.
 These include do you prefer an open or closed toe, overall weight to add into your pack, the breathability of the shoe, and the support and ease of wearing.